-Statutory shared parental pay will be paid at a flat rate (currently £,151.97 or 90% of the employee's normal earnings if this is less).
+Statutory shared parental pay will be paid at a flat rate as determined by gov.uk or 90% of the employee's normal earnings if this is less).
 Unlike SMP, there is no provision for employees to be paid 90% of their earnings for the first six weeks of their statutory shared parental pay period where this is higher than the statutory rate.
 Therefore, if an employee who is receiving SMP at the higher rate of 90% of her earnings switches to statutory shared parental pay within the first six weeks of her SMP period, she will move to the lower rate immediately.

-11. EMPLOYEE GUIDANCE
+11. EMPLOYEE GUIDANCE ON SHARED PARENTAL LEAVE

-11.1.
-Eligibility - Shared Parental Leave
+11.1 Eligibility - Shared Parental Leave

-If you wish to take SPL and/or pay, you must check your eligibility and provide a 'notice of entitlement' at least eight weeks before each period of leave.
+If you wish to take SPL and/or pay, you must check your eligibility and provide a 'notice of entitlement'\ at least eight weeks before each period of leave.
 In addition, you must provide a declaration from your partner confirming your eligibility and agreeing to take shared /parental leave and/or pay.